2025–26 Shrewsbury Town F.C. season

 The 2025–26 season is the 140th season in the history of Shrewsbury Town Football Club and their first season back in League Two since the 2014–15 season following their relegation from League One in the preceding season.
 In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the 2025–26 EFL Trophy.

+Managerial changes

+On 28 January, Michael Appleton was sacked as the clubs head coach after forty three matches in charge and a win ratio of 20.93%.
+A day later, Gavin Cowan was appointed as the new head coach after a compensation agreement was made with Brackley Town.